Frequently Asked Questions

 Not if the aim is to to make one useful for day to day use, there isn't much you can do with them these days.

-A Surface RT or another of the first generation Tegra devices is ideal for those interested in researching the beta builds of Windows RT.
-Check out the BetaWiki Wiki and Discord.
+A Surface RT or another of the first generation Tegra devices are ideal for those interested in researching the beta builds of Windows RT.
+Check out the BetaWiki and .

-Microsoft did not allow 3rd party applications to run on Windows RT devices other than those distributed by the Store (Universal Windows Platform).
+Microsoft did not allow 3rd party applications to run on devices other than those distributed by the Store ().
 Apart from Microsoft Office 2013 RT and a few exceptions for development purposes, normal desktop applications were not allowed at all.

 If the device is jailbroken and the "Application X" has already been ported to Windows on ARMv7 then yes, alternatively if the "Application X" is open source then it may be possible to port it.
 In some cases this can be as simple as recompiling it for Windows on ARMv7 but in others it may be an extremely complex task that would require much more effort or may even be practically impossible.